microfossil/particle-classification-examples/docs/index.rst

 We have created two pieces of software to enable researchers to create and use their own automatic classification system based on convolutional neural networks (CNNs):

-- **MISO** is a library of python scripts that simplify training a CNN from a set of labeled images.
-A variety of common CNN topologies can be chosen, such as variations of ResNet or using transfer learning, as well as or own CNN topology using cyclic layers.
-The system is optimised for particle images.

-- **ParticleTrieur** is a cross-platform java program to help organise, label, process and classify images, particularly for particle samples such as microfossils.
-It can be used for both the creation of the training set required to make a CNN classifier, and classification of image using a trained CNN.
-It also includes some image processing functions, morphology calculations and statistical graph generation.

 .. image:: images/software/particle-trieur.png
    :width: 600px